Netflix/pollyjs/docs/adapters/fetch.md

 # Fetch Adapter

-The fetch adapter wraps the native window's fetch method for seamless recording and replaying of requests.
+The fetch adapter wraps the global fetch method for seamless recording and replaying of requests.

 ## Usage